jkuebart/amd-define/README.md

 -----------

 There are certainly a lot of unimplemented features – in fact, everything that isn't mentioned above.
-For example, no normalisation is performed on module IDs, so names containing `.` or `..` elements will be treated incorrectly.
 Most notably missing are [loader plugins][PLUG].

 And don't even get me started about »[source scanning][REQ1]« to support `require`…